ProcessPA/jekyll-site/quick-start-guide/settings.md

 Logo

-The agenda templates
+The Agenda Templates

-Specifying the source email address for correspondance
+Specifying the Source Email address for correspondance

 Roles